 - The ideal time to submit orders for testing and a patient specimen is after preauthorization is requested and eligibility of coverage is determined.

-- Complete and submit a preauthorization information form, which gathers information required by insurance carriers to determine eligibility of coverage for genetic testing.
+- In advance of collecting a specimen or ordering a test, complete and submit an insurance preauthorization request form, which gathers information required by insurance carriers to determine eligibility of coverage for testing.
 Provide as much information as possible.

-- Include a legible copy of the front AND back of the patient’s insurance card.
+- Include a legible copy of the front AND back of the patient’s insurance card AND relevant clinic notes.

 What to expect after a request has been submitted

 - Response from the insurance carrier is generally received within 14 days.
-An 'Insurance Authorization Update' will be sent in nearly all situations to the ordering provider (by the method designated in section D of the preauthorization information form) and to the patient (by postal mail or email).
+An 'Insurance Authorization Update' will be sent in nearly all situations to the ordering provider (by the method designated in section D of the preauthorization information form).